Drachenhorn-Team/Drachenhorn/Readme.md

 ## Introduction

-Drachenhorn is a Programm to create "Pen & Paper"-Characters on any Rule-System based on the "Das Schwarze Auge" (German, The black Eye)
+Drachenhorn is a Programm to create "Pen & Paper"-Characters on any Rule-System based on the "Das Schwarze Auge" (German, The Dark Eye)

 >"The PDF is really annoying and takes some time to fill completely.
 Daniel couldn't you create something to help with that?" - Our Gamemaster